awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

   For the RDS for MySQL and RDS for PostgreSQL DB engines, these DB instance classes are only supported for Multi\-AZ DB clusters\.
 For more information about Multi\-AZ DB clusters, see [Multi\-AZ DB cluster deployments](multi-az-db-clusters-concepts.md)\.
 + **db\.r5** – Instance classes optimized for memory\-intensive applications\.
 These offer improved networking and Amazon Elastic Block Store \(Amazon EBS\) performance\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 + **db\.r3** – Instance classes that provide memory optimization\.

+  Amazon RDS has started the the end\-of\-life process for db\.r3 DB instance classes using the following schedule, which includes upgrade recommendations\.
+For all RDS DB instances that use db\.r3 DB instance classes, we recommend that you upgrade to a db\.r5 DB instance class as soon as possible\.
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html)

 The following are the burstable\-performance DB instance types available:
 + **db\.t4g** – General\-purpose instance classes powered by Arm\-based AWS Graviton2 processors\.
 These deliver better price performance than previous burstable\-performance DB instance classes for a broad set of burstable general\-purpose workloads\.
 Amazon RDS T4g instances are configured for Unlimited mode\.
 This means that they can burst beyond the baseline over a 24\-hour window for an additional charge\.